 |Airfare on amextravel.com||1|

 |Charitable donations through JustGiving||0.7|

 |Shopping partner purchases (Best Buy, Grubhub, Walmart and more)||0.7|

 |Excise tax offset fee (for transfer to domestic travel partners)||0.5|

 Transfer options with the American Express Gold Cards

 Along with the redemption options listed above, the American Express Gold Card allows cardholders to transfer their points to one of 22 travel partners.

-When done strategically, transferring your American Express rewards points allows you to extract even more value out of your up to 70,000-point introductory bonus.
+When done strategically, transferring your American Express rewards points allows you to extract even more value out of your introductory bonus.
 Every American Express point is worth 1 cent, but several of the partner airlines’ points are valued a bit higher.
 Also, while most of the partner airlines have a 1:1 point transfer ratio, there are a few variations.

 If you’re a food lover and looking for a credit card to reward you for eating out and buying groceries, the Amex Gold is an excellent choice.
 Available to new cardholders who’ve never had an Amex Gold before, the 60,000-point offer is the largest bonus the card has offered so far, and six months is plenty of time to meet the $4,000 spending requirement.